ahmadhakimi/shopping-cart-microservice/README.md

 6. **Run the application**:
    - Run the discovery-server first until the service is up and running
    - Run all the services including API-Gateway
-   - Since i have not yet containerized the services, you should run the services separately
+   - Since I have not yet containerized the services, you should run the services separately